lGodHatesMel/lGodHatesMel/README.md

 Here are some ideas to get you started:

+- 🔭 I’m

+# Hi there, I'm GodHatesMd 👋

+## About Me
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on My Discord Bot fir my server
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: What?
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Well are you ginna tell me tge fun fact or not?

--->
+## My GitHub Stats
+!Your GitHub stats

+## Languages and Tools:
+!Top Langs